 Sephora’s program takes personalization to a whole new level.
 From birthday gift samples to ‘Meet and Greet events’ to events where customers get to multiply their points.

 The Sephora rewards program is among the best in the US.
 Why?
 Because it doesn’t just focus on creating loyal customers.
-Sephora aims to create a loyal community.
+Instead, Sephora has built a loyal community.

 Starbucks is one of the leading coffeemakers in the world with a wide fan base spanning countries and continents.